Bills clinch AFC East title with 27-10 win over Jets

 The outcome, however, wasn’t decided until the final quarter on an afternoon in which wind gusts of up to 30 mph played havoc with the passing and kicking games.

 Singletary put the Bills up 20-10 by scoring on a 1-yard run to cap a seven-play 51-yard drive with 8:21 remaining.
-He followed that by catching a 5-yard TD pass from Josh Allen.
+He followed that by catching a 5-yard TD pass.

-It was Singletary’s second consecutive two-touchdown outing, which gives him six in his past four games.

-The Bills clinched their first division title at home since 1995.
-Security officials guarded against fans from rushing the field by dismantling the goalposts in the west end, while also guarding the goalposts on the other side of the field.

 The Jets (4-13), under first-time head coach Robert Saleh, completed their sixth consecutive losing season – and fifth with five or fewer wins in extending their playoff drought to a franchise record-matching 11th consecutive year.
 It’s also the longest active streak in the NFL.